OpenBotsAI/OpenBots.Documentation/OpenBots Server/Design Documentation/Agent Component/AgentComponentDesignDocument.md

     - AgentHeartbeatRepository will be responsible for updating and retreiving information about an agent's hearbeat
   - Agent Data Model(s):
     - The Agent data model will be used to view details of each agent.
 It will inherit the NamedEntity class, which inherits the Entity class.
-      - Beyond the base classes, Agent will have string MachineName, Guid MachineCredentials, string MacAddresses, string IPAddresses, bool IsEnabled, bool isConnected, and Guid CredentialId.
+      - Beyond the base classes, Agent will have string MachineName, Guid MachineCredentials, string MacAddresses, string IPAddresses, bool IsEnabled, bool isConnected, Guid CredentialId, string IPOption, and bool IsEnhancedSecurity.
     - The AgentHeartbeat model will be used to view details of each agent's heatbeat status.
 It will inherit Entity and INonAuditable.
       - Heartbeats will contain the fields DateTime LastReportedOn, string LastReportedStatus, string LastReportedWork, string LastReportedMessage, bool IsHealthy
 **Sequence Diagrams**

 - [Agent Component Sequence Diagram](Sequence Diagrams/AgentComponentSequenceDiagram.png)